-2018 Coca-Cola Foundation and Landcare Australia Coastal Projection Grants
+2018 Coca-Cola Foundation and Landcare Australia Coastal Protection Grants

 Since 2006, Coca-Cola Australia has partnered with Landcare Australia, to provide funding from the global Coca-Cola Foundation to a range of community projects and to engage environmental volunteering activities across Australia.
 In 2018, Coca-Cola and Landcare Australia focused on providing funding to coastal projects that protect and improve the health of local marine and coastal environments.

 The 2018 Coca-Cola and Landcare Australia partnership funded seven coastal protection projects with grants of up to $15,000 each, awarded to groups in three states.

 Following are highlights of outcomes achieved by the seven 2018 projects: